-- Reduce heat to medium and in the same pot caramelize the onions along with the garlic cloves.
+- Reduce heat to medium-low and in the same pot cook the onions until completely tender and golden in color.

-- Add the bay leaves and fresh rosemary.
+- Add the remaining garlic cloves, bay leaves, and fresh rosemary.
 Pour in the wine.
 Lemon juice, and lemon zest.

-- Add the meat to the pot and wait until wine completely evaporates (it stops smelling of alcohol).
+- Add the meat back in to the pot and wait until wine completely evaporates (it stops smelling of alcohol).

-- Reduce heat to medium-low and simmer covered with the lid slightly open, for approximately 3 hours.
-Prick the meat to check if it's tender.
+- Reduce heat to medium-low and simmer covered for approximately 3 hours.
+Prick the meat to check if it feels tender in the center.

 - Remove the meat from the pot and set it aside on a cutting board.